 Once enrolled, you may get your student ID card at 170 International Center (427 N. Shaw Lane).
 Please bring government issued photo identification such as a driver's license, passport, state or federal ID.

-If you hold a graduate assistantship, please contact Melissa Christle at burrier@msu.edu to provide the numbers and digits on the lower right rear of the card, below the magnetic strip.
+If you hold a graduate assistantship, please contact Mike Chapko at chapkom@msu.edu to provide the numbers and digits on the lower right rear of the card, below the magnetic strip.
 These numbers are used to ensure you have building access when Baker Hall is closed.
 The sequence should appear as follows: 123456 12345678-1A

 Check your enrollment date, grades and grade reports, student account details, etc.

-Find out what books will be required at Schedule of Courses.
+Find out what books will be required at through the student portal.
 Search for your class and then click on the section number (typically 001).
 Once you have the ISBNs, you can order your books at a number of sites:

 Spartan Bookstore